 On the same note, cleaning with dish scrubbers, sponges and the like harbor more bacteria than you can imagine from daily food and germs that build up since they are not washed frequently.
 Instead, another of the thrifty eco-friendly cleaning tips is replacing them with one that you can easily make from a nylon mesh bag, like a typical onion bag.

 To make your own homemade scouring scrubber, cut the onion bag apart and then throw it in your washing machine.
 I found that just folding a fresh one and sprinkling bicarbonate of soda (baking soda) is fantastic as non-abrasive cleanser.
 You won’t believe the foaming scrubbing power that can be had to clean your sink or bath tub with this eco-friendly cleaning duo.
 Afterwards, I just throw this homemade scrubber to the laundry or toss after a few times.

-Another suggestion is grating a bar with enough to insert in your onion bag, twist it to keep it inside, then scrub away.
+In discussing these green cleaning tips, another suggestion is grating a bar with enough to insert in your onion bag, twist it to keep it inside, then scrub away.
 This is great for cleaning dishes and throwing to the wash.

 Speaking of baking soda for thrifty and green cleaning, it is also wonderful for scouring out your coffee pot that has gathered stains better than my old method of using salt.
 Baking soda is also fantastic for cleaning some stains from china dishes like coffee cups.
 You can also use baking soda for some health issues.

 Keeping an open box of baking soda in your refrigerator helps keep the contents smelling fresher.
 Baking soda also deodorizes your carpets in the same way.
 I like to occasionally sprinkle it over the carpeting, allowing it to settle into the fibers for a while, then take a vacuum to it.
 Anyone with pets would appreciate the value of baking soda for carpet care.